Access and Equity

 - Fees will apply for the issue of replacement Certificates.

-- Students enrolled in training that has been cancelled by this organisation.
+- Students enrolled in training and that training is then subsequently cancelled by this organisation.

-- During the four (4) day cooling off period in which new Students can cancel their course registration without penalty or administrative fees.
+- Back To Basics Business Training Pty Ltd offer a four (4) day cooling off period in which new students can cancel their course registration without penalty or administrative fees.

-- Following the four (4) day cooling off period, students will enter a ten (10) day refund period whereby Students can withdraw from their course and get a full refund of monies paid less an administrative fee.
+- Following the four (4) day cooling off period, Back To Basics Business Training Pty Ltd offer new students an additional ten (10) day cooling off period whereby students can withdraw from their course and get a full refund of monies paid less an administrative fee.

-- BTB reserves the right to charge an administration roll over fee if the governing body forces a teach-out situation and you have gone beyond the nominated timeframe.
+- Back to Basics Business Training Pty Ltd reserves the right to charge an administration roll over fee if the governing body forces a teach-out situation and you have gone beyond the nominated timeframe.

 - Courses are open to all adults 18 years and over.